skrey/yellow-extensions/plugins/core/README.md

 How to use the core?
 --------------------
-The core contains the most important functionality for your website.
 The installation of Yellow doesn't come with a lot of features.
 You get the most important things to build a website and can add more.
+This plugin provides the core functionality for your website.
+You can use the [Yellow API](http://local.datenstrom.se/user/mark-doc/Yellow-API) to create plugins with additional features.
 You can use the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/commandline) to show software version and updates.